 1. You’re tired (a lot).

 We all feel tired sometimes, and that’s not necessarily a bad thing.
-Moving our bodies to the point of physical exhaustion can enhance cardiovascular fitness, improve sleep quality, and reduce stress.
+Moving your body to the point of physical exhaustion does have benefits.
+Regular exercise can enhance cardiovascular fitness, improve sleep quality, and reduce stress.

 Self-Assessment: Are you getting enough sleep?